aurorascharff/next15-remix-jokes-rebuild/README.md

 ### Folder Structure

-With Next.js, the folder structure is very important.
-The following folders are required:

 - `public` - contains the static assets of the application
-- `/` - contains the source code of the application
+- `src` - contains the source code of the application
-- `/app` - contains the pages of the application using file based routing.
-Folders below this directory will be routes in the application unless they are prefixed with an underscore `_` (ignore from routing) or grouped with parentheses `()` (ignore but keep subfolders in routing).
+- `src/app` - contains the pages of the application using file based routing.
+- `src/components` - contains shared components used across the application.
+The same goes for the other shared folder like `providers`, `hooks`, `utils`, etc.
+- For each route, a local `_components`-folder can be used to store components that are only used in that route.
+Same goes for `_hooks`, `_utils`, etc.
+- `src/data` - contains server-side data fetching and mutations.

+Every page folder should contain everything it needs to work.
+And every component or function should live at the nearest shared space in the hierarchy.

+### Routing

+The project uses Next.js filesystem-based routing.
+To give a brief overview:

+- Folders below the `app/`-directory will be routes in the application.
+- For each folders inside `src/app` that is meant to be a route, there should be a `page.tsx` and alternatively `layout.tsx` for the route.
 - When using brackets `[]` in the name of a folder, the folder will be a dynamic route.
 The name of the folder will be the name of the parameter in the route.
-- For each route inside `/app` that is meant to be a route, there should be a `page.tsx` and alternatively `layout.tsx` for the route.
+- There are additional tools, such as ignoring folders from routing by prefixing with `_`, and creating groups by wrapping with `()`.
-- Each route can also have a `error.tsx` page for error handling, and a `not-found.tsx` page for handling 404 errors.
+- Each route can also have a `error.tsx` file for handling application errors, and a `not-found.tsx` page for handling 404 errors with notFound().
-- `/components` - contains shared components used across the application, same goes for the other folders in `/`.
-- `/data` - contains server-side data fetching and mutations.
-- For each route, `_components` can be used to store components that are only used in that route.
-Same goes for `_hooks`, `_utils`, etc. Every page folder should contain everything it needs to work.
-And every component or function should live at the nearest shared space in the hierarchy.

-Refer to the [Next.js App Router](https://nextjs.org/docs/app) documentation for more information.
+Please refer to the [Next.js App Router](https://nextjs.org/docs/app) documentation for more information.

+### Note on React 19

+The Next.js App Router uses React 19 Server Components, and by default all components are server components unless opted into client-side rendering with `"use client"`.
+In addition, the project uses other React 19 features such as Server Functions, `useFormStatus()`, `useOptimistic()`, `useActionState()`, and async transitions with `useTransition()`.
+Please read the [React docs](https://react.dev/reference/react) on these features to understand how to use them.
+Read more about the use of Server Functions under [Data Fetching and Mutation](#data-fetching-and-mutation).

 ### Styling